 B. Devote time and resources to instruct elementary students in social studies

-A specific daily block of time should be allocated for elementary social studies equivalent to that provided for other core content.13 To support effective teaching and learning, social studies enriched classrooms require a wide array of materials for young children to explore and manipulate.
-Equity requires that all programs have these resources, including visual images of diverse people and materials representing multiple perspectives.
-Twenty-first century skills and technologies should be utilized to further enhance student learning.14
+A specific daily block of time should be allocated for social studies equivalent to that provided for other core content.
+21 To support effective teaching and learning, social studies enriched classrooms require a wide array of materials for young children to explore and manipulate.
+Equity requires that all programs have these resources, including visual images of diverse people and materials representing multiple perspectives.22 Twenty-first century skills and technologies should be utilized to further enhance student learning.23

 C. Collaborate on developing well-aligned systems of appropriate high-quality standards, curriculum, and assessment

-In an era of accountability, developing quality elementary social studies curriculum and assessments requires collaboration among multiple stakeholders including teachers, school districts, professional organizations, and government education agencies.
-Effective standards-setting efforts involve coupling elementary social studies standards with opportunities for children to learn in developmentally appropriate ways, not just with expectations for their performance.
-Both formative assessment that enhances student learning and summative assessment of student learning should align with curriculum and standards.
+In an era of accountability, developing quality elementary social studies curricula and assessments requires collaboration among multiple stakeholders including teacher leaders, administrators, school districts, professional organizations, and government education agencies.
+Effective standards-setting efforts involve coupling social studies standards with opportunities for children to learn in developmentally appropriate ways, not just with expectations for their performance.
+Toward this end, two NCSS documents are invaluable resources: National Curriculum Standards for Social Studies: A Framework for Teaching, Learning, and Assessment and the College, Career, and Civic Life (C3) Framework for Social Studies State Standards.24 Both formative assessment that enhances student learning and summative assessment of student learning should align with curriculum and standards.

 D. Advocate for quality social studies education at local, state, and national levels